Shed Roof Replacement Costs

 Flashing repair and felt repair are also important forms of upkeep which have both functionality and safety reasons for the undertaking.
 Other types of garden shed roof repairs include fixing a sagging roof, fixing or replacing the finial and fascia boards and fixing up the shed roof's insulation should any issues arise.

-A reminder of shed roof repair costs:
+Here's a quick reminder of how much, on average, a shed roof repair costs:

 • Repairing a Roof Tile — £175 to £230